Idylls: A Mystical Journey Through Language, Nature, and Ethereal Inspiration

 Nature and the Cosmos

 Themes of nature and cosmic imagery are central to Idylls, as evidenced in songs like “Drops, Rain, and Sea” and “Stir About the Stars.”
 Perry’s vocal delivery on “Drops, Rain, and Sea” flows in rhythm with life’s cyclical patterns, while Lum’s instrumentation draws from the dreamy textures of Cocteau Twins’ Victorialand.
 Meanwhile, “Stir About the Stars” shifts focus to the vastness of the cosmos, situating human imagination within an infinite universe.
-Lum described its lyrics in 1996 as “nonsense poetry,” stating:
+Lum described its lyrics in 1996 as “nonsense poetry,” but their abstract nature invites listeners to explore their own interpretations.

 “It’s not supposed to mean anything… but I liked how I could interpret it in many different ways, all of which were interesting.”